Mean-Field Learning for Storage Aggregation: Acknowledgments

 \subsection{Surrogate Model for Mean-Field Limit Approximation}

-Motivated by the market rules and the analysis in Proposition~\ref{prop1:MFConverge}, we propose a convex surrogate model to approximate the mean-field limit of the aggregate storage performance \cite{CAISO_Sec30_2024,chen2024wholesale}.
+Motivated by the storage physical structure and the analysis in Proposition~\ref{prop1:MFConverge}, we propose a convex surrogate model to approximate the mean-field limit of the aggregate storage performance.
 The model is parameterized by

 where $\boldsymbol{q}\in \mathbb{R}^{2T}$ is a linear cost vector and $\boldsymbol{Q}\in \mathbb{R}^{2T\times 2T}$ is a diagonal positive-definite cost matrix.
 The surrogate consists of a storage-like power space set and a quadratic cost function: